How to Build Your Real Estate Team

 What to Look for in an Inspector

-Home Inspectors are state/county licensed contractors whose business success depends upon their reputation for being objective and accurate in their assessments.
-Failure to do their job in a professional way can mean that they can lose their business, so most Home Inspectors are trustworthy by nature.
-When hiring a Home Inspector, make sure up front that they are Licensed, Bonded, and Insured.
+Home inspectors are state/county-licensed contractors whose business success depends upon their reputation for being objective and accurate in their assessments.
+Failure to do their job in a professional way can mean that they can lose their business, so most home inspectors are trustworthy.
+When hiring a home inspector, make sure they are licensed, bonded, and insured.
 If they are not, then they are not actually a home inspector.
 In addition, ask about the home inspector’s experience.
-Most home inspectors come from a lengthy background in construction or have worked before as an electrician, and will have specialties that they bring to your home.
+Most home inspectors come from a lengthy background in construction or have worked before as an electrician, and will have specialties that they can bring to your home.

 What Home Inspectors Do / Don’t Do

 Home inspectors will do a top-to-bottom evaluation of the physical condition of your home, inside and out.
-They will be looking at insulation, electrical wiring, plumbing, and any other areas of damage.
-They will be interested is spots where gathering moisture is an issue, mold, or trouble spots in the yard.
-This will help you price your home accurately and will give any potential home buyers an idea of how much money they might need to invest in the home’s upkeep.
-Things a general contractor might not cover are problems with sewage or pests; in particular, termites.
-Depending on your state or country, a separate termite inspection might be required, and otherwise could be a good idea.
+They will look at insulation, electrical wiring, plumbing, and any other areas of potential damage.
+They will also look for spots where gathering moisture is an issue, mold is present, or any trouble spots in the yard.
+Things they might not cover are problems with sewage or pests; in particular, termites.
+Depending on your state or county, a separate termite inspection might be required, and otherwise could be a good idea.